VolcaTech/cryptoxmas.xyz/README.md

 ## Send Christmas Nifty tokens & Support Venezuelans

-Send Christmas Nifty token, and a Ether Christmas Gift to your friends and family via a simple shareable link.
+Send NFT Christmas Cards, and a Ether Christmas Gift to your friends and family via a simple shareable link.
 Using the [Volca's "claim link" technology](https://volca.tech/), your friend only needs to click the link, and does not need to have an Ethereum wallet in advance.

 ![Send](/public/cryptoxmas_repo_cover.png)

 ## Donations managed decentralized with Giveth

-All proceeds, excluding gas cost for the Nifty token creation, is donated via the decentralized charity platform [Giveth](https://giveth.io/) to a transparent and traceable charity campaign distributing food to Venezuelans in need.
+Proceeds from the NFT sales, excluding gas costs, are donated via the decentralized charity platform [Giveth](https://giveth.io/) to a transparent charity campaign distributing food to Venezuelans in need.

 ## How it works

 1) Head to cryptoxmas.xyz
-2) Pick and buy a Nifty token you like
+2) Pick and buy a NFT Christmas card.
-3) A fee is transferred to the Giveth Venezuela campaign
+3) The NFT fee is transferred to our charity campaign
-4) Share the link with the friend you want to surprise
+3) Add Ether & a message to the card if you want
+4) We create a link, containing ETH & NFT
+5) Your friend opens the link and claims the ETH & NFT

+Any token which is not claimed, can be claimed back by the sender at any time.
-## Not happy with your present?

-All Crypto Christmas Nifty token, with or without Ether, can be traded on [OpenSea](https://opensea.io/).
+Not happy with your card?
+All NFT tokens can be traded on [OpenSea](https://opensea.io/).

 ## Non-custodian escrow via eth2.io